Library User Rights and Responsibilities Policy

 - Checking out library materials before removing them from library spaces.

-- Maintaining library spaces free from hazards and returning furniture and equipment to standard or original configurations.
+- Maintaining library spaces and furniture free from hazards and debris, and returning furniture and equipment to standard or original configurations.

 - Use library spaces in a way that does not disrupt the scholarly environment.
 This includes but is not limited to: